letoram/arcan/src/tools/trayicon/README.md

 Recall that the scripts running server side (appl, window-manager) needs to actually expose connection points which permit the tray- kind of behavior.

-In Durden, this is enabled and configured by going to (user-facing names):
+In Durian, this is enabled and configured by going to (user-facing names):

     /Config/Statusbar/Buttons/Right/Add External